lemrey/sdk-nrf/applications/thread_border_router/README.rst

                If non-Thread network nodes are connected through a router, make sure that IPv6 Router Advertisement Guard feature on the router is disabled.
                Otherwise, communication between the networks may be disrupted.

-         * A Linux host machine.
+         * A Linux host machine connected to a nRF TBR's local network.

       .. tab:: Ethernet